rudecHere you can find answers to common questions related to our organisation, activities, and general questions.

 In the volunteer house there is a cook who can accommodate your needs.
 Finding vegetarian food is not difficult, as Cameroonians tend to eat a lot of vegetarian food, with just a small amount of meat and fish.
 Dairy is not commonly found or used in Belo, although if you look very hard it is possible to find unpasteurized milk and cheese from the Fulani herdsman.
 Powdered milk is easily available in Belo, and butter, yoghurt and ice cream can be found in Bamenda.

-RUDEC volunteers live in the volunteer house, a 15 minute walk from the centre of Belo.
-There are four available rooms, one bathroom, a kitchen and a large dining and living area.
+RUDEC volunteers live in the volunteer house, a 2 minute walk from the centre of Belo.
+The house has 3 bedrooms, 2 bathrooms, a kitchen and a large dining and living area.
 There is electricity and running water, but not hot water.
 Belo occasionally suffers from water shortages or power cuts.
-There is a garden at the front and paved area with a guava tree at the back of the property.
+The modern house is in a secure area.

-Rent for short term volunteers (less than 6 months) is 25,000 CFA and for long term volunteers (more than 6 months) is 20,000 CFA per person.
-This includes bills such as electricity and water, but gas must be bought on top (7000-9000 CFA for a canister, only used for cooking).
+Rent for volunteer house is 30,000 CFA This includes bills such as electricity and water, but gas must be bought on top (7000-9000 CFA for a canister, only used for cooking).
 The wage of the cook is 30,000 CFA to be split between the volunteers in the house.
 Most of the food is bought once every 8 days at the market, which is a great experience and fun to try to haggle with the local traders in Pidgin!
 Food shopping should cost around 5000-6000 CFA for 8 days per person.

 Contact the Cameroonian embassy in your home country to obtain a visa.
 Either 3 month or 6 month visas are available, and usually you must provide proof of flights, travel insurance and an invitation letter (which RUDEC will email you).